 From 365 Days Wild by Lucy McRobert, published by Harper Collins UK.

 Recipe: how to make blackberry and basil syrup

 Wash 1kg of blackberries under cold running water and pour into a large preserving pan.
-Add the 200g cane sugar, the juice of 1 lime and 200ml of water to the pan and simmer for 15-20 minutes have softened to mush.
-Shred 1 mug of basil leaves into the pan and simmer for another 5 mintues, then remove from the heat.
+Add the 200g cane sugar, the juice of a lime and 200ml of water to the pan and simmer for 15 – 20 minutes have softened to mush.
+Shred 1 mug of basil leaves into the pan and simmer for another five minutes, then remove from the heat.

 Using a sieve with a fine mesh, strain the syrup into a fresh bowl to removes the basil leaves and blackberry seeds.
 Transfer to a bottle and leave to cool.
 Once cooled, store in the fridge to thicken.

 Try drizzling over lemon sorbet or pour a little into prosecco bottles for a cool autumnal cocktail.
 Alternatively, freeze the syrup into ice cubes for an easy way to liven up drinks.